 1998: Elected member of the Royal Dutch Academy of Sciences (NL)

-Daan Frenkel has published well over 400 papers.
+Daan Frenkel has published some 450 papers.
 His research focuses on molecular simulations in the area of soft and biological matter.

-Together with Berend Smit, he wrote "Understanding Molecular Dynamics".
+Together with Berend Smit, he wrote "Understanding Molecular Simulation".
 This book has been translated into Chinese and Russian.